Open Source VoIP & ICT Solutions for Businesses Worldwide

 What is retrieval-augmented generation and why does it matter?

 RAG connects an LLM to an external knowledge base so it can retrieve relevant documents before generating an answer.
-This means the model can give accurate, up-to-date responses without retraining, and it can cite sources – which is critical for trust in enterprise and regulated-industry applications.
+The model gives accurate, up-to-date responses without retraining, and it can cite sources – which is critical for trust in enterprise and regulated-industry applications.

 When should you use RAG instead of fine-tuning?

-Use RAG when your knowledge changes frequently, when you need source citations, or when your documents are too large to fit into a prompt.
-Use fine-tuning when you need the model to adopt a specific style, follow a consistent output format, or master a reasoning pattern that is hard to convey through retrieved context alone.
+Use RAG when your knowledge changes frequently, when you need source citations, or when your documents are too large to fit in a prompt.
+Use fine-tuning when you need the model to adopt a specific style, follow a consistent output format, or master a reasoning pattern that’s hard to convey through retrieved context alone.

 What vector databases are most commonly used in production RAG systems?

 Pinecone is the most popular managed option.
-Weaviate and Qdrant are leading open-source choices. pgvector has gained significant traction because it lets teams add vector search to an existing PostgreSQL database without introducing a new infrastructure dependency.
+Weaviate and Qdrant are leading open-source choices. pgvector has gained significant traction because it adds vector search to an existing PostgreSQL database without introducing a new infrastructure dependency.
 Chroma is popular for local development and prototyping.

 How do you evaluate whether a RAG pipeline is working well?

-You measure retrieval quality (did we get the right documents?) and generation quality (did the model use them correctly?) separately.
-Frameworks like RAGAS automate this evaluation by scoring context precision, context recall, faithfulness, and answer relevance against a set of ground-truth question-answer pairs.
+You measure retrieval quality (did you get the right documents?) and generation quality (did the model use them correctly?) separately.
+Frameworks like RAGAS automate this evaluation by scoring context precision, recall, faithfulness, and answer relevance against ground-truth question-answer pairs.